rbowsley/lamplighthelp/README.md

 1. clone this repo (once), or make sure your copy is up to date (frequently, pull)
 2. make your changes
-3. submit a pull request to the `review` branch
+3. submit a pull request to the `review` or other agreed branch
-4. once changes have been reviewed, they'll be merged into the `master`
+4. once changes have been reviewed, they'll be merged into the `main`

 A separate build process will then take the text from here and update customer help files and downloads.
 This will happen nightly, so updates should